 - Have worked continuously for the same employer for a minimum of 2 years

-You will receive a lump sum of two weeks’ pay for every year of service, plus an additional week’s pay.
-This payment is subject to a maximum earnings limit of €600 per week (the equivalent to (€31,200 per year).
+It is important to understand the tax implications associated with statutory redundancy entitlement.
+You will receive a lump sum of two weeks’ pay for each year of service, plus an additional week’s pay.
+This payment is capped at a maximum of €600 per week, which equates to €31,200 annually.
 The term ‘pay’ here refers to your typical weekly salary including benefits-in-kind and average regular overtime hours but before PRSI and tax deductions.
 In other words, you receive statutory redundancy payments based on your gross pay.

 Voluntary Redundancy Package